peterhebert/Fluid-Baseline-Grid-Redux/README.md

 ## Other notes
 * I replaced the baseline grid background images to use SVG with a PNG fallback.
 * I removed all icons - they were blank anyway

+## Changelog
+* version 1.0.1 (2013-11-01) - changed @Phi value to hard-coded decimal (50 places long) due to the Javascript equation no longer working with LESS > 1.3.3
+* version 1.0 (2013-03-12) - initial release

 ### License:
 * Same as the original project.
 The code and design are released into public domain and are free to use under Unlicense.
 [Unlicense](http://unlicense.org)